 Communicate Clearly and Effectively

-As a remote worker, you need to spend time thinking about how you can best communicate with your team to ensure you share all of the information your team needs when they need it.
+As a remote worker, you need to spend time thinking about how you can best communicate with your team.
+This ensures you share all the information your team needs when they need it.
 There are a few things you should keep in mind when communicating as a remote worker:

 Use Synchronous Tools